Skip to main content

 • Describe the expected impact of your release

-With your first draft put together, you can review and revise your work with input from your teams and stakeholders.
+Once you have a first draft, review it with your. team and stakeholders.
 If they have questions you can’t answer, take the time to research them.
-Going through revisions ensures your PRD covers as much ground as possible.
+Revisions help make sure your PRD is as thorough as it needs to be.

 PRD example

-To help explain further, we’ve written a sample PRD.
+To show what this looks like in practice, we’ve written a sample PRD.
 For this example, assume you’re a product manager at a company offering productivity software.

-Your platform uses automation to fill gaps and optimize workflows at clients’ companies.
+Your platform uses automation to help clients streamline their workflows.
 Now, you want to develop a mobile app for your software.
 This PRD example shows how that looks on the page.

 Product details: